AmishaKri/AI-Travel-Planner/RENDER_DEPLOYMENT.md

 1. They are correctly set in the Render dashboard
 2. Your application is loading them correctly with `load_dotenv()`

+### Issue: Port Binding

+If you see "No open ports detected on 0.0.0.0" in your logs:

+1. Make sure your start command includes `--host 0.0.0.0 --port $PORT --no-reload`
+2. Check that your application is binding to the port specified by the `$PORT` environment variable
+3. Avoid using the `--reload` flag in production as it can cause issues with port binding

 ## Updating Your Deployment